git-wmeister/learn-DevTools/GitAndGitHub/gitcmdlets.md

 2. https://git-scm.com/book/en/v2

 ## First-Time Git Setup https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup
-Now that you have Git on your system, you’ll want to do a few things to customize your Git environment.
-You should have to do these things only once on any given computer; they’ll stick around between upgrades.
-You can also change them at any time by running through the commands again.

-Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
+`git config` lets you get and set configuration variables that control all aspects of how Git looks and operates.

 These variables can be stored in three different places:
+1. --system option option
 [path]/etc/gitconfig file: Contains values applied to every user on the system and all their repositories.
-If you pass the option --system to git config, it reads and writes from this file specifically.
 Because this is a system configuration file, you would need administrative or superuser privilege to make changes to it.
+2. --global (user) option
 ~/.gitconfig or ~/.config/git/config file: Values specific personally to you, the user.
-You can make Git read and write to this file specifically by passing the --global option, and this affects all of the repositories you work with on your system.
+3. --local option (.git/config in repository)
 config file in the Git directory (that is, .git/config) of whatever repository you’re currently using: Specific to that single repository.
-You can force Git to read from and write to this file with the --local option, but that is in fact the default.
-Unsurprisingly, you need to be located somewhere in a Git repository for this option to work properly.

 Each level overrides values in the previous level, so values in .git/config trump those in [path]/etc/gitconfig.